-Where expenses are incurred by or on behalf of the managing agent for the administration of the managed syndicate, they are apportioned using methods appropriate to the type of expense.
-Expenses which are incurred jointly for the managing agent and managed syndicate are apportioned between the managing agent and syndicate on bases dependent upon the amount of work performed, resources used and the volume of business transacted.
+Where expenses are incurred by or on behalf of the managing agent for the administration of the managed Syndicate, they are apportioned using methods appropriate to the type of expense.
+Expenses which are incurred jointly for the managing agent and managed Syndicate are apportioned between the managing agent and Syndicate on bases dependent upon the amount of work performed, resources used and the volume of business transacted.
 Syndicate operating expenses do not include expenses incurred in the settlement of claims.

-Syndicate staff participate in a profit sharing scheme that reflects annually accounted profit of the syndicate and the Argo Group.
-This is paid to staff in April annually.
+Syndicate staff participate in a bonus scheme that reflects annually accounted profit of the Syndicate and the Ariel Re Group.
+This is paid to staff in March annually.